What is malware?

 How to remove malware?

-The best way to remove malware is by installing one of the top antivirus software.
+The best way to remove malware is by installing one of the top antivirus software (like Norton, BitDefender, Intego or Panda).
 These tools scan your system, detect the malware and then delete it.
 All fully automatic.
 On top of that, they prevent future malware from being installed on your device.

 Of course, there are a few dedicated anti-malware tools you can download for free, but these are not a full solution.
 They are often focused on removing malware that is already installed on your device, rather than preventing new malware from being installed.
 They curve the infection, rather than prevent it.